 In general it is a good idea to perform a merge into an unmodified working tree.
 If you have made other changes in your working tree, commit those first.
-If the merge does not go as you expect, you may want to revert the changes, and the Revert command will discard all changes including any you made before the merge.
+If the merge does not go as you expect, you may want to abort the merge using the Abort Merge command which might discard all changes (depending on the mode, in case of hard).

 You can choose one commit that you want to merge from.

 The commit of chosen tag.

 Any commit, you clickto launch log dialog to choose commit.
 You also can input commit hash, or friendly commit name, such as HEAD~4.

 Squash Just merge change from the other branch.
 Can't recorder Merge information.
 The new commit will not record merge branch as one parent commit.
 Log view will not show merge line between two branch.

 No Fast Forward Generate a merge commit even if the merge resolved as a fast-forward.
 See https://stackoverflow.com/q/41794529/3906760 for an example of fast-forward vs. non-fast-forward merge.

 No Commit Do not automatically create a commit after merge.

 Messages Populate the log message with one-line descriptions from the actual commits that are being merged.
 Can specify the number of commits to be included in the merge message.